 Probe your Interest

 The first step towards choosing a topic is to start asking questions based on your interest.
-You’ll be surprised that some of this questions have been answered, or approaches so exhaustively explored that it is nearly impossible to identify topics or questions able to move your reader/supervisor.
-On the other hand, there is often a set of questions that the leaders in the field/lecturers are currently struggling with and may be very far from having definitive answers.
+You’ll be surprised that some of these questions have been answered, or approaches so exhaustively explored that it is nearly impossible to identify topics or questions able to move your reader/supervisor.
+On the other hand, there is often a set of questions that the leaders in the field/lecturers are currently struggling with and maybe very far from having definitive answers.

 A research project is good if it is new but better if you’re probing into an old contribution